 Assay Depot: Assay Depot’s public Research Exchange is a fast, easy and free way to find research services and products.
 Assay Depot provide additional visibility for service providers for a modest fee, and proprietary value-added services for selected buyers.

 PubChem: Government sponsored resource.
 No charge, but only for public data (no IP).
 Public data and tools can be leveraged to create private IP.

 Your Encore: A network of retired and veteran scientists and engineers providing our clients with proven experience to help accelerate their pace of innovation.

-For more context on how and why collaboration is the key to turning around the drug discovery business:
+Read Part 7: Collaboration as the key to turning around the drug discovery business: Collaboration = Leverage

 You can also download the full series “Collaboration as the key to turning around the drug discovery business” by Barry Bunin as a pdf document:

 This blog is authored by members of the CDD Vault community.
 CDD Vault is a hosted drug discovery informatics platform that securely manages both private and external biological and chemical data.
 It provides core functionality including chemical registration, structure activity relationship, chemical inventory, and electronic lab notebook capabilities!